-After training for a year with Quan, I wanted to meet his former karate teacher, Sensei, who was teaching aikido and kobudo (weapons).
+After training for a year with Quan, I wanted to meet his former karate teacher, Sensei, who was teaching aikido and kobudo (sword and jo).
 Upon meeting the master, I knew at once that he was everything Quan had said about him.
-His presence was different from that of other men, and when he performed his art a powerful energy flowed through him that seemed to transcend this physical realm.
+His presence was different from that of other men, and when he performed his art a powerful energy flowed through him that seemed to transcend the physical realm.
 Now I knew what kind of "enlightened" master I wanted to become.

-I asked Sensei if he would give Quan and me private lessons in his karate-do, but he was skeptical and said, "You'd have to be a saint to find the Way through karate today."
-His misgivings, however, did not discourage us from going back to see him several months later, and after his class he invited us onto the mat.
-As we kneeled before him, Sensei looked straight at me and said, "Jay, everything you know is wrong."
+I asked Sensei if he would consider giving Quan and me private lessons in his karate-do, but he was skeptical and said, "You'd have to be a saint to find the Way through karate today."
+His misgivings, however, did not discourage us from going back to see him several months later.
+After his last class, he invited us onto the mat.
+As we kneeled before him, Sensei looked at me and said, "Jay, everything you know is wrong."
 Although Sensei, by his own admission, had barely finished high school and I was a psychologist working for a prestigious university hospital, I knew he was referring to more than my knowledge of karate.